 Can you describe the ethos and atmosphere at the School of Law in UL?

 It is a great atmosphere.
 The lecturers are really helpful, it’s very inclusive.
-In our course we have a group chat and everyone is really helping each other, there’s really good comradery amongst us all.
+In our course we have a group chat and everyone is really helping each other, there is a really good camaraderie amongst us all.
 There’s a lot of opportunities provided within the School of Law.
 There was an A&L goodbody conference yesterday for all of the International Commercial Law students.
 The people from A&L talked about areas of law we don’t get to study, they’re not examinable in a module sense and I think that was really good of the School of Law to notice that, it was a really interesting way of learning.
 We got to socialise and interact with a top law firm in Ireland, so it was great.

 Can you take us through a typical week on the MA programme?